naveedmurtuza/fantastic-fiesta/_posts/2014-06-10-see-pixyll-in-action.md

 > After making any change to system using the WebGUI, you have to click "Apply Changes" to commit the change.
 So remember to hit "Apply Changes" whereever applicable.

 * Securing your logon
+The first step towards security is changing your default logon password by navigating to `System > Password`.
+While you are at `System` page enable `SSL` by changing the protocol from `HTTP` to `HTTPS`.
+Though not required in a home network, Neverthless it is better to enable as it costs nothing :smile: .
+If you dont want to see that ugly certifate not trusted warning, then install the certificate to trusted chain.
+[pics]

+* Static IP
+    The server should always be assigned a static ip address.
+Imagine jumping out of your couch to physically go to the Nas box just to check the ip address alloted by the DHCP after a system reboot, to enable you to access the WebGUI again.
+Tedious!
+To assign a static IP address, you need to logon to the router's management console.
+This step differs depending on the router model.
+Basically, we will be instructing our router to issue the same ip address to our NAS box, on every DHCP request.

+    In Belkin you would do this by ...

+    Also a nice, but optional trick is to modify your hosts file to add a host name to point to the nas4free ipaddress.
+Then instead of typing in the ipaddress to access the webGUI, u can type a cool hostname like    `https://homenas`
+    To do so, on a Windows machine, open up your explorer `Win + E` and navigate to `<WINDIR>\System32\drivers\etc` and open the `hosts` file in a notepad and append a line
+    ```
+    192.168.2.100     homenas
+    ```

+    ```
+    You will need administrator access to save files to that location
+    ```

+* Users & Groups

+* Import HDDs
+* File Structure
+*
 There is a significant amount of subtle, yet precisely calibrated, styling to ensure that your content is emphasized while still looking aesthetically pleasing.